 Yes, But 800 HP

-None of what just read about the expensive price tag matters because this thing makes 800 horsepower.
+None of what you just read about the expensive price tag matters because this thing makes 800 horsepower.
 Anything which comes out of a dealership stock with this much power has the right to be whatever it fuckin’ wants to be.Now, since I do everything in writing, I’ll do my best to explain in words what such thunderous power feels like.
 It’s the kind of shove in the chest that will hit the quarter mile in under twelve seconds.
-The sort of brutal thrust that gives you tunnel vision as the front of the car lifts and the digital speedometer spins as up super fast as if you were travelling through time in a DeLorean.
+The sort of brutal thrust that gives you tunnel vision as the front of the car lifts and the digital speedometer spins up super fast as if you were travelling through time in a DeLorean.
 Accelerations are so brutal in a 2019 Dodge Challenger Hellcat Redeye, that the massive rear tires can barely transfer all that torque to the tarmac, no matter how fast you’re going.
 Even when the car’s traction control systems are turned on.
 While I had this thing, I made the mistake of gunning the throttle during a cool October morning on the highway.
 It scared the hell out of me.I was driving around 110 km/h, in its most aggressive Track mode.
 The moment that gearbox dropped a few gears, the rear of the car lit up, and the entire thing started drifting on the freeway, smoke filling up the rear fenders and all.
 That’s how much power this thing makes.Yet, it’s all so easy to grasp and surprisingly non-scary once you’ve gotten used to it.
 While yes, the insane horsepower and torque figures will throw any amateur into the ditch the moment they’ll try to act cool, but the Redeye’s drive modes and electronic aids, which can all be controlled via the amazingly well-designed UConnect infotainment system, actually do a fantastic job at filtering out the danger.By default, the car is set to a “tame” 500 horsepower, where the adaptive Bilstein dampers soften up, the automatic gearbox sets itself to lazy grandpa mode and the steering wheel goes all soft and docile.
 In this mode, the Redeye is nothing more than a big softy, a surprisingly comfortable one at that.As a matter of fact, driving this thing in calm mode on our shitty roads revealed one of the best suspension setups I’ve driven in years, and I drive a lot of stuff.
 What the Challenger loses in refinement and build quality, not to mention an interior design that looks plain awful, it makes up for with a compliant ride and damn comfortable seats.
 This is a fantastic grand tourer, actually.And don’t thing a Redeye is all about drag races, because it actually handles quite well.
 Of course, don’t expect this thing to corner like an Acura NSX or even a Golf GTI, but the levels of grip and the fantastic suspension setup actually allow this big guy to hit corners rather hard without fear of dying.
 I was also impressed by how good this old chassis remains, even with this much power.Down a curvy back road, the Challenger feels heavy and big, because it is, but you quickly realize that the massive tires and brakes allow you to carry speed tremendously fast.
 Just don’t slam the throttle in the apex, and you’ll do just fine.Still, though, who gives a shit?
 None of that matters either, because the 2019 Dodge Challenger Hellcat Redeye Widebody was never intended to outrun a BMW M4 on a twisty road, nor was it designed to win the tightest panel gap award.
 It was designed to make people smile.
-And and wins at doing that hands down.Everywhere I went with this thing, everyone absolutely adored it.
+And it wins at doing that hands down.Everywhere I went with this thing, everyone absolutely adored it.
 And not just car people, kids, my neighbors, my 91-year-old grand-father and even some friends who currently drive electric cars.
 How can anybody not love this thing?Essentially, what the Challenger is saying when it’s darting down the boulevard screaming high-pitched noises from its supercharger, shattering the tarmac from its thunderous torque, is that it doesn’t give a flying fuck about your problems.
 It doesn’t give a shit about your hypocrite claims to save the planet.
 It cares not that you’re having “climate” issues.
 It’s just here to have a good time and wants to bring you along for the ride.
 In my book, that’s enough to make it one of the most adorable automobiles on sale today.